keithasaurus/koda-validate/README.md

 person_validator({"name": "Bob", "hobbies": ["eating", "coding", "sleeping"]})
 # > Valid({'name': 'Bob', 'hobbies': ['eating', 'coding', 'sleeping']})
 ```
-Koda Validate can derive validators from `TypedDict`s, as well as `dataclass`es
+Koda Validate can derive validators from `TypedDict`s (as well as `dataclass`es
-and `NamedTuples`.
+and `NamedTuples`).
 It can even derive validations from complex nested types.
 Here's an
 example:
 ```python
 from dataclasses import dataclass